-The system can be run total-loss from a battery only (e.g. for racing applications).
+The system can also be run total-loss from a battery only (e.g. for racing applications).

 The Sure-Fire ignition module features a simple self-test facility for producing sparks without turning the engine.
-Disconnect the ignition trigger wires (w-b & y-b).
-Switch the ignition on.
-Take the trigger wires, touch together and open, approximately once per second.

-Both plugs should spark at the same time.
-If only one plug produces sparks, check the coil, lead, cap and plug.
-If there are no sparks, check battery, switch, grounding, wiring, connections & ignition module.
-Continuous sparks without turning the engine indicates a poor supply to the ignition; check battery (bad cell), switch, grounding, & connections.
+- Disconnect the ignition trigger wires (w-b & y-b) from the trigger. - Switch ignition on. - Take the trigger wires, touch together and open, approximately once per second.
+Both plugs should spark at the same time. - If only one plug produces sparks, check the coil, lead, cap and plug. - If there are no sparks, check battery, switch, grounding, wiring, connections & ignition module. - Continuous sparks without turning the engine indicates a poor supply to the ignition; check battery (bad cell), switch, grounding, & connections.